 The STP lacks detail on how the deficit is going to be eliminated, yet care and services maintained.

-The Princess Alexandra needs £150 million to create a “functioning hospital” for the next 10 years.
+The Princess Alexandra, Harlow needs £150 million to create a “functioning hospital” for the next 10 years.

-Herts Valleys Clinical Commissioning Group is in a precarious financial position, heading for a £15m deficit in 2016-17 unless it makes “controversial decisions” to cut patient services.
+Herts Valleys CCG is in a precarious financial position, heading for a £15m deficit in 2016-17 unless it makes “controversial decisions” to cut patient services.

-Herts Valley CCG cut funding to measures that prevented delayed discharge from hospital.
-Worth £8.5 million the cut measures are key to the implementation of the STP.
+Herts Valley CCG cut funding for measures that prevent delayed discharge from hospital.
+Worth £8.5 million the measures are key to the implementation of the STP.